philosophy-studyplan/curriculum/index.md

 [Relativism, Reason and Reality](https://ocw.mit.edu/courses/linguistics-and-philosophy/24-03-relativism-reason-and-reality-spring-2005/index.htm) | 14 weeks | 4-8h | none

 ## Core Sequence
-This section will deal with common topics that almost all philosophy undergraduate students will encounter at some point.
+This section will deal with common topics that a wide range of philosophy undergraduate students will encounter at some point.
 Sometimes, only an introduction to the topic will be given, but a more advanced class can be taken in the electives section.

 ### Historical Philosophy